Methanesulfonic anhydride: Esterification

 Ms_{2}O catalyzes the esterification of alcohols by carboxylic acids.
-2-Naphthyl acetate was prepared from 2-naphthol and glacial (anhydrous) acetic acid in the presence of Ms_{2}O. Both alcohols on ethylene glycol successfully benzoylated with benzoic acid and Ms_{2}O. However, for free alcohols on monosaccharides, the acetylation was not completed.
+2-Naphthyl acetate was prepared from 2-naphthol and glacial (anhydrous) acetic acid in the presence of Ms_{2}O. Ethylene glycol undergoes double benzoylation by benzoic acid in the presence of Ms_{2}O. Monosaccharides do not, however, undergo full acetylation using Ms_{2}O.

 Oxidation of alcohols

 Like Pfitzner–Moffatt oxidation and Swern oxidation, with DMSO, Ms_{2}O can oxidize primary and secondary alcohols to aldehydes and ketones, respectively, in HMPA.
 This method applies to benzylic alcohol.
 HMPA may be substituted by dichloromethane but may result in more side-products.